grandoldian/AMSKeyboard/README.md

 Known Issues

-* It's British English layout.
+* It's British English layout right now.
 * Only tested on an Arduino Nano
 * Only tested with an MT8816
 * Only tested on the CPC 6128, and there will be keys missing on other models